 About Dr. Sami

-In addition to offering clinical services, Dr. Sami co-leads trainings & webinars focused on affirming practices and educating other professionals about neurodiversity.
+In addition to offering clinical services, Dr. Sami co-leads trainings & webinars focused on affirming practices and educating other professionals about neurodiversity and is adjunct faculty at Northern Arizona University's (NAU) clinical psychology program.

 Contact & Location